-Much of the revenue shown in this line in FY 2016 is from recreation program fees.
-We opted not to budget for this fee revenue in an effort to remain conservative as they are subject to the effects of reduced enrollment and/or cancellation of the programs.
+Much of the revenue shown in this line in FY 2017 is from recreation program fees.
+We opted to budget no increase for this revenue in an effort to remain conservative as they are subject to the effects of reduced enrollment and/or cancellation of the programs.
 It is likely, however, that we will continue to offer these programs and realize revenue that we have not budgeted.